mvolkmann/blog/src/smalltalk/30-development-environment.md

 - push down to subclasses
 - push down to one subclass

+When renaming a method:

+1. A popup will prompt for the new name.
-When renaming a method, a popup will prompt for the new name and then the scope where message sends will be updated.
+1. A popup will prompt for the scope where the methods and message sends will be updated.
-The scope can be "In Class" (just in the current class), "In Hierarchy" (in the current class and all subclasses?
+   The scope can be "In Class" (only in the current class), "In Hierarchy" (in the current class and all subclasses?
 TODO: also superclasses?), "In Category" (in all classes in the same class category), "In Hierarchy and its Categories", or
    "In System" (all classes).
+1. An "Implementors of" dialog will open to show where all the changes will be made.
+1. To remove a method from the list to be modified, select it in the top pane and click the "Remove" button.
+1. To confirm modifying the remaining methods listed in the top pane, click the "Refactor" button.
+1. To cancel making the modifications, click the "Cancel" button.

 For selected code the options include: